B-Proctor/B-Proctor/README.md

 # Hi, I'm Braydyn

 ## About Me
-Junior in Computer Science at the University of Idaho
+Senior in Computer Science at the University of Idaho

 Passionate about Game Development and Software Engineering Proficient in C++, C#, JavaScript, and skilled in multiple other programming languages